 I shall never see grief.’
 Revelation 18:1-4,7 (TLV)

-Many commentaries have been written to explain the meaning of this end times prophecy of global wickedness represented by the figurative woman of Babylon, and her ultimate demise at the hand of the Lord.
-Suffice it to say that there is evil on the earth, and its perceived luxuries can be seductive to anyone who is not grounded in faith and under the protection of the Lord.
-With God’s help, we believers can “put a lid on it”.
+Many commentaries have been written seeking to explain the meaning of this end times prophecy of wickedness represented by the figurative woman of Babylon, and her ultimate demise at the hand of the Lord.
+Suffice it to say, there remains evil on the earth to this day, and its perceived fruits and luxuries can be seductive to anyone who is not grounded in faith and under the protection of the Lord.
+With God’s help, we believers can recognize the lures of evil and idolatry in our lives, and, like the angel in Zechariah’s vision, we can “put a lid on it”.

 Reflection